poa010101/TensorflowDeepSortTracking/README.md

 # Deep SORT with Tensorflow

 I took over the code and made it upto date.I fixed all the lib issues.
+Add result output into results.log file as well as CLI.

 ## Introduction